Revain Price Hits $0.0001 (REV)

 Revain Profile

-Revain (REV) is a token.
-Its launch date was August 4th, 2017.
+REV is a token.
+Its genesis date was August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
 The official website for Revain is revain.org.
+Revain’s official message board is medium.com/revain.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
 The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
-Revain’s official message board is medium.com/revain.

 Revain Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Revain directly using US dollars.
-Investors seeking to acquire Revain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Revain using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Revain directly using US dollars.
+Investors seeking to acquire Revain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Revain using one of the exchanges listed above.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.